diamantiSolutions/solutions/lbaas/haproxy/specs/ha-active-active/readme.md

 ***

-This example will deponstrate how to setup HAProxy to setup in active active mode to provided highly available and scalable solution, while making sure that if one HAProxy goes down users session still persists.
+This example will demonstrate how to setup HAProxy to setup in active-active mode to provided highly available and scalable solution, while making sure that if one HAProxy goes down user’s session still persists.

-This solution requires HA-proxy configuration to be modified to enable stick table for session persistance.
+This solution requires HA-proxy configuration to be modified to enable stick table for session persistence.
 We also need let each HAProxy know the list of peers of the HA cluster they part of.
-As current HAProxy ingress controller configmap doesnt support these configurations, we have forked the HAProxy to extend the capability.
+As current HAProxy ingress controller configmap doesn’t support these configurations, we have forked the HAProxy to extend the capability.
 We will try to roll the changes back to upstream HAProxy.
-Meanwhile current HAProxy fork is availble at:
+Meanwhile current HAProxy fork is available at:

 ```
 HAProxy URL